-Our Business Members' Product launch playbook defines the types of communications, best practices and optimization techniques that should be used across the RACE planning framework to maximize your customers' and products' lifetime values.
+Our marketing solutions for Business Members helps define the types of communications, best practices and optimization techniques across the RACE planning framework that maximize your customers' and products' lifetime values.

 Congratulations - popularity for your product is growing!
 As your market share increases, now is the time to focus your RACE objectives on market penetration and development - such as communicating product benefits and building the brand.